Algorithm Challenge

 Showdown Phase

 The main algorithm competition, conducted using the MUnitQuest data collection established during the Data Challenge (labels hidden from competitors).
-Note that the organizers may make small alterations to the test data (e.g., injected noise, cropping signals) to limit the advantage of teams also participating in the Data Challenge.
+Note that the organizers may make minor alterations to the test data (e.g., injected noise, signal cropping) to limit the advantage teams gain from also participating in the Data Challenge.

 - Submission of predicted motor unit spike trains for each recording